Construction Accident Law

-As personal injury and accident attorneys based in the Hudson Valley region of New York State. we often represent individuals who are hurt on the job at construction sites.
+If you or a loved one have been injured in a construction accident, Goldstein & Goldstein, LLP, is here to help.
+As personal injury and accident attorneys based in the Hudson Valley region of New York state, we often represent individuals who are hurt on the job at construction sites.

 If you think you may have a case, it’s ALWAYS worth a call.
 Remember: we don’t get paid unless you do!
 We can help make sure that you receive reimbursement of medical fees, pain and suffering, and future wage loss, as well as workers’ compensation benefits if appropriate.
 Here are some frequently asked questions: